 - The one benefit of this method is that you train your strength while carrying the goods.

-- Using a mount
+- Using a mount (recommended for crate trading)

 - You can place trade goods on a donkey, camel, miniature elephant, or horse.

 - Put the trade goods onto your mount by pressing “F2” to put it into your mount’s inventory, or you can put your mount next to the trade manager and you will be asked whether you would like the goods to be put onto the mount.